 Hisense offers fridges that are both cheap and expensive, so it has options for you at both ends of the price spectrum.
-This top mounted fridge costs about $600 – roughly half of the average price that Aussies pay for their new fridges, but this hasn’t stopped it from attracting some solid reviews.
+This top mounted fridge costs roughly half of the average price that Aussies would pay for a new fridge, but this hasn’t stopped it from attracting some solid reviews.

 So, why do people like this fridge so much?
 Besides from its cheap price, the best thing about it seems to be the internal layout, which Hisense is well known for.
 Is the internal layout so good that you won’t notice the rather small capacity of 350 litres?

 Another selling point for this fridge is the easy access hinge, which allows you to open the fridge in either direction to better suit your kitchen’s layout.
 A few other features worth noting are a bright LED interior light and a twist ice maker in the freezer compartment.
 Add all of this information to a decent three star energy rating, and it seems you’ve got a real bargain on your hands.

 If you’re looking to snap up a cheap air conditioner, then you might want to consider looking into Panasonic and Fujitsu.
-As well as being world leaders in air conditioning, they also tend to be two of the best performing brands in our annual customer reviews.
-What do they have on offer this EOFY?
+Both brands are world leaders for all things air conditioning, so what do they have on offer this EOFY?